The European General Data Protection Regulation (GDPR) has applied in the UK since 25 May 2018.

 8. Data protection by design and Data Protection Impact Assessments Privacy and data protection must be key considerations in the early stages and throughout the lifecycle of any project the company embarks upon.
 A Data Protection Impact Assessment is required where data processing is likely to result in a high risk to individuals.
 High risk is defined as one that could result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage to an individual.

-Electric Marketing can help you get your data in shape for GDPR.
+Electric Marketing can help you get your data in shape so that you comply with GDPR.

 For 'legacy' data or data that you have collected from a variety of sources, take a look at our service to get your b2b prospect lists in shape for GDPR.